 Assignment 2.
-SEMINARS
+SEMINAR: BOOK PRESENTATIONS

-worth 40% of the course grade
+worth 45% of the course grade, Completed in pairs

-Completed in groups

-DUE November 22 and 29 and December 6 (schedule of presentations tba)
+DUE November 21 and 28 and December 5 (schedule of presentations tba)

-Seminars considering selected urban design theories and theories will build on the framework of the lectures and provide the class with an overview of many of the important contributions to urban design education and practice.
-Students (working in groups) will select one reference from the Seminar Topics in the project brief to review and present to the class.
+Seminars considering selected urban design theories and theorists will build on the framework of the lectures and provide the class with an overview of many of the important contributions to urban design education and practice.
+Student pairs will select one reference from the Seminar Topics in the project brief to review and present to the class.
 Each group will present a short explanation of the work and lead a discussion of the class to help to integrate the seminars.
 The intentions of this assignment are that every student will a.) thoroughly understand one of the seminal texts, b.) through active attendance of the other seminar classes, gain a broad overview of the foundations of urban design as a practice and a way of thinking.

 Assignment 3.
+POSTER: URBAN DESIGN MANIFESTO

-URBAN DESIGN POSTER worth 20% of the course grade Completed individually DUE Monday 13 December
+worth 25% of the course grade, completed individually

+DUE 7 December (last day of the term)

-This project provides an opportunity for each student to synthesize what they have learned in this class through the lectures, urban design capsules, assignments and any site visits, and to reflect on the qualities of the public realm and the principles and best practices of urban design.
+This project provides an opportunity for each student to synthesize what they have learned in this class through the lectures, urban design capsules, assignments and any site visits, and to reflect on the qualities of the public realm and the principles and best practices of urban design and to develop their own personal manifesto for urban design.
 A minimum of 10 and a maximum of 12 ideas about the qualities and principles are to be distilled into a series of notated diagrams, illustrations or photographs, and composed into a poster presentation (24" x 36" final size when printed).
+A class exhibition of the posters will be scheduled after the due date.